-(New Options Waiver) NOW/COMP (Comprehensive Supports Waiver Program) offer home and community-based services for people with a developmental or intellectual disability.
+NOW/COMP (New Options Waiver)/(Comprehensive Supports Waiver Program) offer home and community-based services for people with a developmental or intellectual disability.

 Deeming Waiver (Formerly known as the Katie Beckett Waiver) permits the state to ignore family income for certain disabled children.
 It provides benefits to certain children 18 years of age or less who qualify as disabled individuals.